adminint/lxd-backup/README.md

 # lxd-backup

-Simple scripts for installation Microsoft Ondrive and backup lxd containers on ubuntu server.
+Simple scripts for installation Microsoft Ondrive, backup and restoreng lxd containers on ubuntu server.
-Tested by LXD V. 3 and 4
+Tested by LXD Ver.
+3 and 4

 For installation
 1. cd /usr/local/src